rugveddanej/rugveddanej/README.md

 </p>

 ## ❄️ Fun Facts
-- **Did you know?** Snowflakes can have up to 200 intricate branches!
+- **Did you know?** Snowflakes can have up to 200 intricate branches, showcasing nature's ultimate design!
-- The largest snowflake on record was 15 inches wide.
+- The largest snowflake on record was 15 inches wide, a true marvel of nature's engineering.

 ## ❄️ Interactive Section
 <div align="center">